odriverobotics/ODrive/docs/getting-started.md

 ### Linux
 1. [Install Python 3](https://www.python.org/downloads/). (for example, on Ubuntu, `sudo apt install python3 python3-pip`)
-2. Install the ODrive tools by opening a terminal and typing `sudo pip3 install odrive` <kbd>Enter</kbd>
+2. Install the ODrive tools by opening a terminal and typing `sudo pip3 install --upgrade odrive` <kbd>Enter</kbd>
     * This should automatically add the udev rules.
 If this fails for some reason you can add them manually:
     ```bash
     echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="1209", ATTR{idProduct}=="0d[0-9][0-9]", MODE="0666"' | sudo tee /etc/udev/rules.d/91-odrive.rules